chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 **Walk of Shame (WOS)** are a Bergen-based artist collective that have, since 2012, explored the unruly beauty of co-creation through performance, installation, and participatory art.
 At the heart of our practice lies a fascination with shared authorship, agency, and the creative potential that emerges when control is deliberately relinquished.
 Our work often unfolds within fictional frameworks that invite collaborators—especially young participants—into immersive acts of making, imagining, and becoming.

-Rather than steering toward fixed outcomes, we cultivate what we call positive chaos: a fluid terrain where leadership shifts, care circulates, and expression takes unexpected forms.
-It is within this instability that we find fertile ground for relational learning and the blurring of boundaries between the artistic and the social.
+<mark class="pk-highlight-long">Rather than steering toward fixed outcomes, we cultivate what we call positive chaos: a fluid terrain where leadership shifts, care circulates, and expression takes unexpected forms.
+It is within this instability that we find fertile ground for relational learning and the blurring of boundaries between the artistic and the social.</mark>

 When we were invited to join the Mobilizing Citizenship project, our intention was to set the conditions for collective experimentation.
 Drawing on participatory and relational art practices, we approached care and sharing as intimate, embodied gestures.
 We knew from experience that in these processes, it is often the journey—not the end result—that carries the deepest resonance.
 Here, we take you into how we worked to create a setting where young voices could surface, collide, and converge—giving rise to new expressions of identity, presence, and protest.